-In that regard there is one difficulty we come up against fairly often, I'll finish the chapter with it.
+In that regard there is one difficulty we come up against fairly often, and we'll close this chapter with it.

 God is interested in our inner life, in what we truly believe.
-And He uses a kind of light to see and to show us what's going on under the hood of our personal thought engines.
-The light He uses is His Word, we have already seen in Hebrews how it reveals the thoughts and intents of our hearts:
+And He uses a kind of light to see and show us what's going on under the hood of our personal thought engines.
+The light He uses is His Word.
+We have already seen in Hebrews how it reveals the thoughts and intents of our hearts:

 "For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart."
-(Heb.
-4:12 ESV).
+(Hebrews 4:12 ESV.)

-David realised that he is not even competent to know himself, "Search me, O God, and know my heart!
+Joshua learned God doesn't pick sides-He is the side.
+That's a tough pill, because we're used to wanting to be the top dog.
+David realized that he is not even competent to know himself, "Search me, O God, and know my heart!
 Try me and know my thoughts!"
-(Psalms 139:23 ESV).
-And Paul stated it with the kind of honesty The Word demands, "For I am not aware of anything against myself, but I am not thereby acquitted.
+(Psalm 139:23 ESV.)
+And Paul stated it with the kind of honesty the Word demands: "For I am not aware of anything against myself, but I am not thereby acquitted.
 It is the Lord who judges me."
-(1 Corinthians 4:4 ESV).
+(1 Corinthians 4:4 ESV.)

-But we would much rather be wielding that kind of light than being interrogated by it.
+But we would much rather be wielding this kind of light than being interrogated by it.
 We would much prefer to remain in darkness with our eyes open wide reading all around us but being read by none.

 That is not an option for one wishing to remain on the side of God.
-If He is subject to His Word, and His Word is an open book then so must we be.
+If He is subject to His Word, and His Word is an open book, then so must we be.
 To refuse the light is to refuse Him.
-The knowledge of Good and Evil is a two way street, he who wants to know must also be known.
+The knowledge of good and evil is a two-way street- he who wants to know must also be known.
 "For now we see in a mirror dimly, but then face to face.
 Now I know in part; then I shall know fully, even as I have been fully known."
-(1 Corinthians 13:12 ESV).
+(1 Corinthians 13:12 ESV.)

-Chapter 5 - People as Placeholders - The Purpose of opposition
+Chapter 5 - People as Placeholders - The Purpose of Opposition

-The first four chapters of this book were written as a foundation on which to build some practical application,.
+The first four chapters of this book were written as a foundation on which to build some practical application.
 The last four will focus on the application.

-If God has a purpose then so do I,.
-If I have a purpose then so does everyone around me, even those who do not acknowledge God.
+If God has a purpose, then so do I. If I have a purpose, then so does everyone around me, even those who do not acknowledge God.
+One fundamental reason for forming the nation of Israel and the record of the Old Testament is that God's purpose may be revealed and that you and I can find ours.

-One of the fundamental reasons for the forming of the nation of Israel and the record of the Old Testament is that the purpose of God may be revealed and that you and I can find our purpose.
-We can find our purpose in the light of the stated Purpose of God.
+We can find our purpose in the light of God's stated purpose.

-For a great many centuries mankind in animist form had a kind of a tribal identity, the concept of 'me' was hardly a consideration against the value of the tribe.
+For many centuries, mankind in animist form had a sort of tribal identity.
+The concept of 'me' was barely a consideration compared to the tribe's value.

 That worldview has been thoroughly eroded in the Western world.
-Our philosophies, all the way back to Socrates, can be summed up in the word of the year for 2013, "Selfie".
+Our philosophies, all the way back to Socrates, can be summed up in the word "Selfie."
 It's hard to overstate how much of an obsession a self can be.

-There is a deep connection between Christianity and individualism, in fact I don't see how we would have escaped the death-spiral of mandatory tribal group action without the combined influence of the Judeo-Christian Worldview.
+There's a deep connection between Christianity and individualism-in fact, I don't see how we could've escaped the death spiral of mandatory tribal group action without the combined influence of the Judeo-Christian worldview.